nisschay/Finance_Dashboard-/README.md

 ## 2. Architecture Overview

-The frontend authenticates the user through Firebase Google Sign-In and sends the Firebase ID token as a Bearer token with each API call.
+The frontend authenticates users through Firebase (Google Sign-In or email/password) and sends the Firebase ID token as a Bearer token with each API call.
 The backend validates the token using cached Firebase public keys, resolves the local user profile and status from the database, enforces route-level role requirements, executes service-layer business logic, and reads or writes data in PostgreSQL.
 This creates a clear security and data flow from identity to authorization to persistence.

 ```text
 +-------------------+      +------------------+      +-------------------+      +------------------+